 Hopefully, I have chosen well and posted the best, most colorful, and most fabulous photos in my Madrid blog.

 This Gothic beauty walked down the whole route of the parade to the enjoyment of the spectators.
-Exuding confidence, she strutted with a fierce look on her face like she was a top model, stopping only whenever photographers requested to shoot her
+She strutted with a fierce look on her face, stopping only whenever photographers requested to shoot her

 The water looked inviting, and it really was a hot afternoon, and so this lady decided to cool down by sitting at the water fountain along Paseo del Prado